thomasina-lee/smallbatchsqlexecutor/README.md

 # Purpose

+Imagine, you need to run a group by query on a big tables.
+While it could just be a simple SQL, you don't want to hit it in production where it will soak up all the memory and impact your customer.
+Also, depending on where your indexes are on the table, and the efficiency of the query optimizing engine, it could also be doing a lot of sorting, which does not grow linearly with data size.
+Also, usually there is no indication how much longer the query going to take.

-This is a utility to help running relational database sql queries in batches, typically group-by queries,
+This utility is created to help running relational database sql queries in batches, typically group-by queries,
 with the aim to:

-* reduce memery requirement to run the query and hopefully improve efficiency
+* reduce memory requirement to run the query and hopefully improve efficiency
 * to have steady feedback of the progress of the query task